This Spicy Italian Soup with Sausage is a paid post, sponsored by Spectrum® Organics, featuring Culinary Olive Oil products.

 As an Italian I grew up with a lot of soup and there were always two things on the table.
 Freshly grated parmesan cheese (or pecorino) and extra virgin olive oil.
 We couldn’t imagine not having a drizzle of olive oil.

-The Cayenne Pepper Olive Oil can be drizzled into each bowl, adjusted for each person’s taste and accompanied with a good helping of Pecorino Romano or Parmesan cheese.
+Olive oil can be drizzled into each bowl upon serving, adjusted for each person’s taste and accompanied with a good helping of Pecorino Romano or Parmesan cheese.

 The Soup